The-Turing-Summer-Experience/intro-to-github/github-workshop/introductions-2ndfloor-2025-08-18.md

 3. Platform:

 Group 5 (case study 5): Android (https://www.android-x86.org/)
-1. License:
+1. License: Apache License 2.0
-2. Benefits:
+2. Benefits: Allows companies to edit the source code and then use their own different licence on the edited version.
-3. Platform:
+3. Platform: Self hosted, on their own Git server

 Group 6 (case study 6): Brave (https://brave.com/)
 1. License: